Guys, here’s the jeans that fit your thick & athletic thighs

 Too big.

-Waistband should fit a finger.
+The waistband should fit a finger.

 Can you stretch the waistband more than an inch or so from your waist?